INF 385T Building Large Language Model Applications

 Schedule

-- Homework: Write four one-pagers: (1) a cool AI startup product that you like, and three AI Applications you want to build
+- Homework: Write four one-pagers: (1) a cool AI startup product that you tried, and (2–4) three AI applications you want to build

 - Product to explore: [TBD]

-- Homework: Use AI tools to build the first demo of the LLM application you want to build
+- Homework: Use a coding agent to build the first demo of the LLM application you want to build

 - Product to explore: [TBD]

-- Homework: Use AI tools to build the second demo of the LLM application you want to build
+- Homework: Use a coding agent to build the second demo of the LLM application you want to build

 - Product to explore: [TBD]

-- Homework: Use AI tools to build the third demo of the LLM application you want to build
+- Homework: Use a coding agent to build the third demo of the LLM application you want to build

 - Students present their demos, review products others built, vote on the most promising ideas, and form teams for the class project.